bart-kroon/TM1/doc/CONTRIBUTING.md

 ### Implementing proposals

 - When writing software for a proposal, assume that your proposal will be adopted in the specification.
 (If not already known.)
-- When you already know your syntax is adopted, preferably work on the specifiation first and implement it *exactly* like edited, thus including any editorial changes by the editors.
+- When you already know your syntax is adopted, preferably work on the specification first and implement it *exactly* like edited, thus including any editorial changes by the editors.
 - This is a test model: write for readability and algorithmic complexity, but do not optimize

 ### Syntax structures